Trolley buses in Vancouver: Fleet

 The first articulated arrived in Vancouver in January 2007.
 TransLink decided to order an additional 34 articulated units, making the total 74, and delivery of the 73 production-series E60LFR units took place between October 2007 and autumn 2009.

+2020s fleet replacement

+In January 2022, TransLink published a report in which it was concluded that the existing fleet of New Flyer trolleys were nearing the end of their lifespan and announced its intentions to replace its existing fleet by 2027.
+Instead of replacing the trolleys with battery-electric buses, TransLink will purchase newer trolley buses to continue to make use of the catenary infrastructure.
+In August 2023, coinciding with the 75th anniversary of the Vancouver trolley bus system, TransLink tested a Trollino 12 trolley bus from Polish manufacturer Solaris.
+This test was the first time a Solaris vehicle had operated in North America and represented part of the company's plans to expand into the continent's market.

+In March 2025, TransLink announced that Solaris would be the supplier of the replacement trolley bus fleet.
+Their initial order consists of 107 40 ft Trollino 12 buses, with options for an additional 201 Trollino 12 buses and 204 60 ft Trollino 18 buses, though the short-term focus of the order is to replace the existing 262-bus fleet.
+The new buses will have air conditioning and batteries allowing them to travel up to 20 km off-wire, features that are not present in the existing trolley bus fleet.
+Deliveries of the new buses are scheduled to begin in 2026.

 Preservation

 Three of Vancouver's trolley buses and one former trolley bus that was converted to diesel running have been preserved by the Transit Museum Society.
 The operational ones see occasional use for special events and on enthusiast fan trips.
 Several Brill trolley buses are stored in the ghost town of Sandon awaiting restoration.
 The Sandon buses were acquired from the former fleets of Vancouver, Calgary, Saskatoon, and Regina.